Total run time:

 What is behind that shift?
 How has originalism itself changed over that time period?
 What are key debates among originalists today?

 This unit in the No. 86 video project explores these questions and more.
-Different modules explore:
+Different modules include:

 What similarities and differences are there among originalists?